siennathesane/cesiumdb/README.md

 - [ ] Add some kind of `fsck` and block checksums
 - [ ] Bloom filter size is currently hardcoded.
 I'd like to make it configurable.
 - [ ] Determine how to expose the untrustworthiness of the bloom filter.
+- [ ] Expand the `CesiumError` tree to cover all possible use cases
 - [ ] Figure out how hard it would be to support `no_std` for the embedded workloads.
 I suspect it would require a custom variation of `std::collections::BinaryHeap`, which would be... difficult lol
 - [ ] Investigate the point at which we can no longer `mmap` a physical device.
 Theoretically, even without swap space, I can `mmap` a 1TiB physical device to the filesystem implementation.
 But I feel like shit gets real weird.
+Idk, it's a Linux-ism I want to investigate.
 - [ ] Remove the question mark operator.
 - [ ] Revisit the merge iterator.
 The benchmarks have it at ~115ms for a full scan of 8 memtables with 100,000 keys each.
 I have no idea if this is a mismatch of my expectations or a gross inability of mine to optimize it further.